Wolverhampton, England

 History

 Wolverhampton Wanderers moved to Molineux in 1889, making it one of the oldest continuously used football stadiums in England.
-The ground takes its name from the Molineux family, who owned the land in the 18th century.
-Early developments included grandstands designed by the legendary Archibald Leitch, architect of many of Britain's finest football grounds.
+The ground takes its name from Benjamin Molineux, the 18th-century Wolverhampton ironmonger and tobacco merchant whose pleasure gardens occupied the site long before the first football was kicked.
+The Wanderers, founded in 1877 from the merger of St Luke's School and The Wanderers Cricket and Football Club, were one of the twelve founding members of the Football League in 1888 — and Molineux was the first ground they ever properly called their own.
+Early developments included grandstands designed by the legendary Archibald Leitch, the Glasgow engineer whose work graced many of Britain's finest football grounds.

-Fosun International's takeover in 2016 sparked a dramatic revival.
-Nuno Espírito Santo led Wolves back to the Premier League in 2018, returning top-flight football to Molineux after a six-year absence.
-European nights returned in 2019-20, with Molineux once again hosting continental opposition.
-Plans for further expansion could see capacity grow beyond 45,000, reviving Molineux's status as one of England's great stadiums.
+The Chinese conglomerate Fosun International's takeover in 2016 sparked a dramatic revival.
+Nuno Espírito Santo led Wolves back to the Premier League in 2018 with a Championship title, returning top-flight football to Molineux after a six-year absence.
+European nights returned in 2019-20 with a deep Europa League run; managers since — Bruno Lage, Julen Lopetegui, Gary O'Neil, Vítor Pereira — have maintained mid-table Premier League status against tightening financial constraints.
+Plans for further expansion of the Steve Bull and Sir Jack Hayward stands could see capacity grow beyond 45,000, restoring Molineux to the scale of its 1950s heyday.

 Tickets & Tours